 What’s Actually in Hormify?

 Let’s decode the ingredients.
-According to the Techraisal breakdown, the formula includes:
+The formula includes:

 • Ashwagandha: A natural adaptogen used to lower cortisol.
 Studies show it may reduce stress-related weight gain.